 In lieu of still owning an N64, and because I had a credit note from trading in Battlefield Hardline, I recently bought GoldenEye 007: Reloaded, Eurocom's re-imagining of Rare's classic 1997 first-person shooter.
-I'm dispirited by the homogeneous, post-Modern Warfare brand of FPS that currently predominates, and my hope when picking up the GoldenEye remake was to perhaps re-experience some of the old magic – the colour, the vibrancy and the naked experimentation that defined gun games during the 1990s.
-But it was such a bore, the mere skin of GoldenEye pulled taut over lifeless, joyless, humourless design, the kind we've gotten used to over the past decade.
+I'm dispirited by the homogeneous, post–Modern Warfare brand of FPS that currently predominates, and my hope when picking up the GoldenEye remake was to perhaps re-experience some of the old magic—the color, the vibrancy, and the naked experimentation that defined gun games during the 1990s.
+But it was such a bore, the mere skin of GoldenEye pulled taut over lifeless, joyless, humorless design, the kind we've gotten used to over the past decade.

 GoldenEye is bigger than me.
-It's more than an artefact of just my experience, so I'm reticent to describe it using personal, masturbatory language.
-At the same time, discussing it only within the boundaries of detached, unvarnished criticism feels wrong also – it's a thing of beauty, that game, a living, olfactive piece of work that can't be described using simply journalism.
-So what GoldenEye was, and what it remains today, is best communicated I think using a single example from its final level, Egyptian.
+It's more than an artifact of just my experience, so I'm reticent to describe it using personal, masturbatory language.
+At the same time, discussing it only within the boundaries of detached, unvarnished criticism feels wrong also—it's a thing of beauty, that game, a living, olfactive piece of work that can't be described using simply journalism.
+So what GoldenEye was, and what it remains today, is best communicated, I think, using a single example from its final level, Egyptian.

 The Egyptian level of 'GoldenEye 007'

 One of your objectives is to retrieve that most prized of in-game weapons, the one-shot, one-kill Golden Gun.
-It's contained inside a glass case, in the centre of what appears to be a featureless room.
-But the floor tiles are actually pressure-sensitive – to unlock the box containing the gun, you must walk towards it in a specific pattern.
+It's contained inside a glass case, in the center of what appears to be a featureless room.
+But the floor tiles are actually pressure-sensitive—to unlock the box containing the gun, you must walk towards it in a specific pattern.
 Make a single wrong step, and four sentry turrets will appear from the walls and kill you.

-The Golden Gun room is also so colourful.
-It's the crystalline example of GoldenEye's strange, distinctive flavour, its capacity for both novelty and aesthetic flair.
-Like the paintball cheat, Natalya's AI or the hilariously rigid karate chop attack, the Golden Gun sequence is a part of this game's incredibly strong, but not always purposefully styled identity and character.
+The Golden Gun room is also so colorful.
+It's the crystalline example of GoldenEye's strange, distinctive flavor, its capacity for both novelty and aesthetic flair.
+Like the paintball cheat, Natalya's AI, or the hilariously rigid karate chop attack, the Golden Gun sequence is a part of this game's incredibly strong but not always purposefully styled identity and character.
 As much as what was supposed to be there, this game's personality rings out because of its flaws.

 On Motherboard: You Can Now Play the Bible Game Nintendo Didn't Want on the SNES